tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 https://developer.nvidia.com/cudnn

 Download cuDNN v4 (v5 is only supported when installing TensorFlow from sources).
-If setting up on Mac, download cnDNN v5.
+If setting up on Mac, download cuDNN v5.

 Uncompress and copy the cuDNN files into the toolkit directory.
 Assuming the toolkit is installed in `/usr/local/cuda`, run the following commands (edited